nus-cs2103-AY2324S2/ip/docs/README.md

 ## Goodbye SIMP-LI: `bye`

 SIMP-LI is sad to see you leave.
-She understands your reasons and bids you farewell.
+She understands your reasons and bids you farewell :cry:.

 **Command format:** `greet [MESSAGE]`